anthonbrooks/anthonbrooks.github.io/_posts/2019-10-11-sinatra_mvcs.markdown

 ## REST

 In order for users to type in a specific URL and get the expected page, RESTful Routes are used.
 REST stands for REpresentational State Transfer and it is a convention for web apps to structure URLs.
 REST allows you to use HTTP methods to specify what page is rendered for users depending on what is typed into the URL bar or clicked on the screen.
 RESTful Routes are defined in the Application Controller of a Sinatra app and you can have controllers for each entity of your app to separate concerns and keep each file neat, for example: a Users Controller and Blog Post Controller.

+READ = ```get '/' do ... end```

 To start, most websites have a homepage or 'root', which is defined as an HTTP ```get``` method.
 In this method you would tell your controller to get a resource from your view templates and display that to the client/browser.
 The rendered page can have links to other pages, forms to fill out (sign-up/sign-in forms, or forms to create a blog post), and all sorts of other data like photos, videos, and of course, text.

+CREATE = ```post '/posts' do ... end```

 The next important HTTP method that is defined in the controller is the ```post``` method.
 This method allows a user to create or submit and save data to the database.
 So, if a user signs-up for a website and submits that form, a new row in the database is created for that person and the specific parameters passed in will be placed in the appropriate columns.
 So if the sign-up form has entries for Name, email, and password, each one will be saved in a different column in a row corresponding to the user with an ActiveRecord generated unique-ID.
 The password will not be saved as a hash thanks to Bcrypt.

 Within the ```post``` method you would often use the ```redirect``` method to lead the user to somewhere new after a form is submitted.
 If a user is signing-in to your webapp, you might want to ```redirect``` them to the user's homepage.
 If a user has just written a new blog post, you could ```redirect``` the user to a preview of what the blog post would look like to all visitors so that they can review it and ```edit``` or ```delete``` the post, which leads to the next HTTP methods defined in the Controller.

+UPDATE = ```patch '/posts/:id' do ... end```

 To edit something such as a blog post in our example, the HTTP ```put``` or ```patch``` methods are used.
 This updates the object in the database.
+The ```:id``` in the route is used as a placeholder, the blog post with the corresponding id will be redered.
+For example, ```/posts/5``` would show in the browser the post with the id of 5 in the database.
+The ```put``` method updates the entire object, so for the blog post, the title and article are both updated with a ```put``` request.
+With a ```patch``` request, only parts of an object are updated.
+If you only want to change the title of your blog post, you would use a ```patch``` method.
+This will update only the title in the database.

+DELETE = ```delete 'posts/:id' do ... end```

 Finally if your user wants to remove post from the world-wide web for whatever reason, the HTTP ```delete``` method is there to save the day.
 The ```delete``` method simply destroys the object from the database so after sumbitting this request, it would be as if the blog post never existed.
 No trace of the  object is left.
+A corresponding form would have to be defined in a view template with a hidden ```input``` with the ```value='delete'```.

 My initial idea was to create an app where people can write reviews, comment on reviews, and also make friends and movie dates with those friends.
 However, I have a lot to learn before I can set up relationships between users and implement those functionalities.
 I learned a lot doing this project and I enjoyed it.
 If you want to check out my code go to: